New registration deadline is Monday, November 14, 2022

-Three students from the Clemson University Honors College have earned a share of a $5,000 scholarship in the Pay it Forward competition sponsored by South Carolina’s electric cooperatives.
+Three students from the Clemson University Honors College have earned a share of a $5,000 prize in the Pay it Forward competition sponsored by South Carolina’s electric cooperatives.
 The competition challenged students to search for solutions to pressing social and economic problems in the state’s rural areas.

 Micah Jordan of Easley, Trina Pham of Mauldin and Aiden Tombuelt of Spartanburg won the top prize for their plan to create mobile dental clinics to serve rural residents who do not have dental insurance or access to regular dental care.
 Calling their initiative “The Party Enamel,” the students outlined plans to outfit and staff mobile clinics and identified multiple partner organizations and funding sources.

 With the inaugural contest, students at the state’s largest public honors college programs put their educations to work by brainstorming solutions.
 Honors students at Clemson and S.C.
 State universities were named as finalists in the new academic competition.